-Proposals should have regard to the Essex County Council 'Developers' Guide to Infrastructure Contributions' and 'Garden Communities and Planning School Places' guide.
+Proposals should have regard to the Essex County Council

+'Developers' Guide to Infrastructure Contributions' and 'Garden

+Communities and Planning School Places' guide.

-Vehicle free 'school zones' must be provided around schools, with the area around the main pupil entrance entirely traffic free and away from streets and car parks, connected by safe and direct walking and cycling routes to the Neighbourhood the school serves.
+Vehicle free 'school zones' must be provided around schools, with the area around the main pupil entrance entirely traffic free, connected by safe and direct walking and cycling routes to the Neighbourhood the school serves.
 All schools should be well connected to the natural environment to provide the option of providing forest school sessions, and through their design and layout encourage health and wellbeing, especially physical activity (e.g. storage facilities to support cycling, and the promotion of informal physical activity as well as providing conventional sport and play facilities).